 This document provides general guidelines (rules) and specific requirements applicable to all Grand Photos Competitions.
 Individual competitions may have additional or different guidelines.
 Traditionally, Grand Photos holds two Competitions each year, Spring and Fall.
 Each usually consists of a Print Competition and a Digital Competition.
 These competitions usually have different Chairmen, are judged separately, and may include different categories and specific rules.
 For both Spring and Fall competitions, a Grand Photos Competition Show is held at which all images, results and awards are presented.

-A member may not submit two or more entries bearing marked similarity in the same competition, even if entered in different categories (example: Open and Creative), or in different media (Digital or Print).
+A member may not submit two or more entries bearing marked similarity in the same competition, even if entered in different categories (example: Open and Nature), or in different media (Digital or Print).
 Please note that markedly similar images remain so even after cropping, color change, or creative alteration.
 Additionally, if your photograph (or any image bearing marked similarity) has previously won a Grand Photos competition Place award (first, second, or third), it may not be entered into any subsequent Grand Photos competition regardless of media (digital or print) or category.
 Otherwise, an image may be submitted up to three different times.

 Print entries will have a single adhesive SCG Competition label attached to the top left corner of the back of the mounting board.
 This label will be provided and used for both competitor information and scoring during judging.
 Labels will be available at the Studio and may be picked up ahead of time, or they may be completed at the Print Turn-in.